-It is much quicker and easier to obtain if you order it online, for example there is no need to make lengthy GP phone calls and wait in the pharmacy que.
+It is much quicker and easier to obtain if you order it online, for example, there is no need to make lengthy GP phone calls and wait in the pharmacy queue.

 Our prices are super competitive, if you order more than one bottle it can work out cheaper than the NHS prescription cost.

 We offer same day dispatch for orders placed before 4pm (subject to our Doctors approval) and fast delivery with Royal Mail.